← Back to Home

 8.2 Limitations

 Sparkle Protocol represents a pragmatic approach to improving Bitcoin Ordinals trading through Lightning Network integration.
-By leveraging the spark.money SDK and a simple metadata standard, we enable instant payment settlement while maintaining compatibility with existing infrastructure.
+By introducing a standardized metadata format and coordinator architecture, we enable instant payment settlement while maintaining compatibility with existing infrastructure.
 The reinscription bridge allows retroactive upgrade of existing NFTs, and marketplace integration provides discovery and trading interfaces.

-While the protocol cannot eliminate the need for on-chain transactions entirely, it significantly improves the trading experience through instant payment settlement and reduced fees.
-The success of this standard depends on adoption by wallets, marketplaces, and the broader ordinals community.
+While the protocol cannot eliminate the need for on-chain transactions entirely, it proposes to improve the trading experience through instant payment settlement and reduced fees.
+The viability of this standard depends on adoption by wallets, marketplaces, and the broader Ordinals community.

 References